CAL logo

 Origins and transition

 At the end of 2023, the Canberra Academy of Languages (CAL) completed its seventh and final year of program delivery.
-Since that time, throughout 2024 and 2025, equivalent programs have been delivered by the Centre for Modern Languages (CML) at CIT Solutions and its parent organisation, the Canberra Institute of Technology.
+Throughout 2024 and 2025, equivalent programs were delivered by the Centre for Modern Languages (CML) at CIT Solutions and its parent organisation, the Canberra Institute of Technology.
+CIT did not enrol new students in 2026, and only Year 12 students who previously enrolled are able to partipate in CIT language courses this year.

 Concept